Nora Anne Quoirin: Malaysia rules out murder in French-Irish teen death | DW | 04.01.2021

 A total of 49 witnesses have testified over 24 days since August last year via video-conferencing due to the coronavirus pandemic.

-The 15-year-old was born with holoprosencephaly, a disorder which affects brain development.
+The 15-year-old was born with holoprosencephaly, a disorder that affects brain development.

 In a statement released last January after the decision to close the case, the family said: "As a vulnerable child, with significant physical and mental challenges, we strongly refute any conclusion that Nóra was alone for the entire duration of her disappearance."